 Nowadays, considering the relevance of the technological advance in the process of intensification of mediatic discourse production, the issue of the representation of differences constitutes a central subject.
-In the face of the diversity of ways in which one is able to narrate events, social communication, and particularly journalism, assumes a preponderant role.
+In face of the diversity of ways in which one is able to narrate events, social communication, and particularly journalism, one assumes a preponderant role.
 It is another place from which one plots the life of the other.
-The newspaper "Folha de S. Paulo2" on May 26, 2006 presented various articles about the media products that have the dilemmas of Brazilian favelas3 as their subject matter.
-There is a variety of mediatic products in which the contents focus on this problem and the presentation of the discussion of the theme dealt with, helps us to develop this reflection.
+The newspaper Folha de S. Paulo on May 26, 2006 presented several articles about the media products that have the dilemmas of Brazilian slums as their subject matter.
+There is a variety of media products in which the contents focus on this problem and the presentation of the documentary film Falcão - os meninos do tráfico, besides renewing the discussion of the theme it dealt with, helps us to develop this reflection.

-Presented and exhaustively announced by the TV program

-"Fantástico^{5"} on May 19, 2006, the documentary was directed by rapper MV Bill6 who during the interviews described himself as a legitimate person to speak about that place, since he was born and raised in the favelas.
-On presenting what he considered was the reality of the minors who worked as "watchmen" of the hills7, MV Bill believed he was capable of mobilizing the nation in a distinct manner with the images he produced.
-And TV Globo, which communicated a one-hour interruption in its Sunday program schedule, seemed to agree with MV Bill, since it affirmed that we would have access, on that Sunday, to images of drug dealing and favelas never seen before.
+Displayed and exhaustively announced by the TV show Fantástico, on May 19, 2006, the documentary was directed by rapper MV Bill who during the interviews described himself as a legitimate person to speak about that place, since he was born and raised in the slums.
+On presenting what he considered as the reality of the minors who worked as "watchmen" on the hills, MV Bill believed he was capable of mobilizing the nation in a distinct manner with the images he produced.
+And TV Globo, which announced a one-hour interruption in its Sunday program schedule, seemed to agree with MV Bill, since it affirmed that we would have access, on that Sunday, to images of drug dealing and slums never seen before.

-It is a fact that the images caused a tremendous impact.
-On the next day, the comments of those who watched the film basically presented two approaches: while some of them appeared to be shocked by what they had seen, others assumed a posture of indifference, because they claimed that they already knew about that situation; since they were bombarded with news and images about the same theme on a daily basis.
-The reaction of the first group seemed to point out how the panic that they felt attained its materialization in the images of children or youngsters that, with their faces covered by a black strip, revealed the toughness and cruelty involved in making a living from drug dealing.
-The other group, on the other hand, seemed to tell us that there was nothing new in those images, since they spoke of something that had already been seen and shown in many other places.
-The impact caused by the presentation of that documentary in the television scenario also revealed something that was not new: helpless in the face of a reality so far from what we are and desire to be, we always end up either condemned to panic or to becoming indifferent.
+Indeed the images caused a tremendous impact.
+On the following day, the comments of those who watched the film basically presented two approaches: while some of them appeared to be shocked by what they had seen, others assumed a posture of indifference, because they claimed that they already knew about that situation; since they were bombarded with news and images about the same theme on a daily basis.
+The reaction of the first group seemed to point out how the panic they had felt attained its materialization in the images of children or youngsters who, with their faces covered by a black strip, revealed the toughness and cruelty involved in making a living from drug dealing.
+The other group, on the other hand, seemed to tell us that there was nothing new in those images, since they were about something that had already been seen and shown in many other places.
+The impact caused by the transmission of that documentary in the television scenario also revealed something that was not at all new: helpless in face of a reality so far from what we are and desire to be, we always end up either doomed to panic or to becoming indifferent.